Love, loss, and protest: Researchers collect Renaissance women's complaint poetry

-The Early Modern Women’s Complaint Poetry Index brings together poetry about love, loss and protest, written by women living from 1530 to 1680.
+The award-winning Early Modern Women’s Complaint Poetry Index brings together poetry about love, loss, and protest, written by women living from 1530 to 1680.

 Associate Professor Sarah Ross, from Te Herenga Waka—Victoria University of Wellington, co-led the poetry project alongside Professor Rosalind Smith from Australian National University (ANU).

-“The index allows people to explore a body of writing by women that hasn’t been brought together until now,” Professor Ross says.
+“The index allows people to explore a body of writing by women that haven’t been brought together until now,” Professor Ross says.

 “It was assumed that women didn’t contribute to complaint poetry as authors—this research proves this wasn’t the case.”

 The index features poetry on lovesickness and the inconstancy of men, religious and existential woe, and political injustice.
 Authors include Lady Mary Wroth and Lady Hester Pulter, along with royalty such as Elizabeth Tudor, Queen of England and Ireland, and her cousin Mary Stuart, Queen of Scots.

 Readers can explore poems by author and poetic device, as well as by complaint cause and type, which range from betrayal to economic injustice.
 The site also lets readers use combinations of search terms to generate lists of poetry to explore.

 The index has recently been awarded the Renaissance Society of America’s Digital Innovation Award.

 “We're over the moon about the award,” says Associate Professor Ross.
 “The Renaissance Society of America is the largest academic association in the world for Renaissance cultural and historical studies, so it's a fantastic showcase for the work we've been doing.”